codfart/tetris-enhanced/README.md

 - Dev-mode config screen
 - Animations for restarting the game
 - Animations for piece spinning
+- Game modes
+  - Classic: The classic Tetris game, but enhanced!
+  - Dual-screen: Two sets of the game at once
+  - Wide: Just extend the width of the game
+  - No rotation: No piece rotations
+  - Spinner: Spin the plus-shaped board every time a piece drops

 - Themes
 - Sound packs